AnnoLLM: Making Large Language Models to Be Better Crowdsourced Annotators: Experiment on Data Annotation

-As shown in Table \ref{tab.qk.explanation}, we found that LLM reveals the true answer at the beginning of the generated explanation, and then provides an explanation for it.
-This is different from previous work \cite{wei2022chain, wang2022self}, which induces the model to provide an explanation first and then output the answer.
-Therefore, we remove the beginning sentence containing the label from the generated explanations (the underlined text in Table \ref{tab.qk.few-shot-cot}).
-However, this does not lead to improvement (row 2 vs. row 1).
-We speculate that this may be due to the difference in the nature of our task and traditional reasoning tasks.
-We remove the last sentence containing the answer to the demonstrated examples (the Italicized text in Table \ref{tab.qk.few-shot-cot}), yet it does not have too much impact on the performance (row 3 vs. row 1).
-That is because the generated explanations contains the gold answer.
-To be in line with the prompt format of previous work \cite{wei2022chain}, we still append the ground truth label to the generated explanation.
+In Table \ref{tab.qk.explanation}, we found that LLMs initially reveal the true answer, and then provide an explanation for it.
+This differs from previous work \cite{wei2022chain}, where LLMs are prompted to give an explanation before outputting the answer.
+Therefore, we remove the initial sentence with labels from generated explanations (underlined text in Table \ref{tab.qk.few-shot-cot}).
+However, this modification does not lead to any improvement (row 2 vs. row 1).
+We speculate that this may be attributed to the disparity between our task and traditional reasoning tasks.
+In addition, we remove the last sentence containing the answer to the demonstrated examples (italicized text in Table \ref{tab.qk.few-shot-cot}), yet it does not have too much impact on the performance (row 3 vs. row 1).
+That is because the generated explanations already contain the correct answers.
+Nonetheless, to align with the format used in previous work \cite{wei2022chain}, we still append ground truth labels to generated explanations.